JamesWoolfenden/pike/README.md

 ```

 Also add an example .tf file into the folder **terraform/<cloud>/backups**.
 This helps test that all your
-new code is picked up by pike.
+new code is picked up by rampart.

 ## Related Tools